-The Board of Directors and Stockholders Universal Health Services, Inc.:
+The Board of Directors and Stockholders of Universal Health Services, Inc.:

-We have audited the consolidated financial statements of Universal Health Services, Inc. and subsidiaries as listed in the accompanying index.
-In connection with our audits of the consolidated financial statements, we also have audited the financial statement schedule listed in the accompanying index.
+We have audited the 2006 and 2005 consolidated financial statements of Universal Health Services, Inc. and subsidiaries as listed in the accompanying index.
+In connection with our audits of the 2006 and 2005 consolidated financial statements, we also have audited the 2006 and 2005 financial statement schedule listed in the accompanying index.
 These consolidated financial statements and financial statement schedule are the responsibility of the Company's management.
 Our responsibility is to express an opinion on these consolidated financial statements and financial statement schedule based on our audits.